-The Company incurred the following expenses with related parties during period ended April 30, are as follows:
+The Company incurred the following expenses with related parties during the year ended April 30, 2020, are as follows:

-In thousands ('000) 2019 2018
+In thousands ('000) Year ended April 30,

-Professional fees \$ 482 \$ 505
+2020 2019

-General and administration - 33
+Professional fees \$ 468 \$ 482

-Stock based compensation 754 936
+Stock based compensation - 754

-Professional fees were paid and accrued to firms of which one of the partners has been the Chief Financial Officer, Chief Executive Officer or President of the Company during 2019 and 2018.
-General and administration (rent, corporate service management) were paid and accrued to a firm of which one of the partners has been the President of the Company during 2019 and 2018.
+Professional fees were paid and accrued to firms of which one of the partners has been the Chief Financial Officer, Chief Executive Officer or President of the Company during 2020 and 2019.
+Management fees were paid and accrued to firms of which one of the partners has been the Chief Executive Officer, President of the Company or a Director/Executive.
+General and administration (rent, corporate service management) were paid and accrued to a firm of which one of the partners has been the President of the Company during the period.
 These expenses were measured at the exchange amounts agreed upon by the parties.

-As at April 30, 2019, the Company had amounts payable of \$142,000 (April 30, 2018 - \$nil) to these parties.
+As at April 30, 2020, the Company had amounts payable of \$620,000 (April 30, 2019 - \$142,000) to these parties.
 These amounts are unsecured and non-interest bearing, due on demand and included in accounts payable and accrued liabilities.